2025 SXI Candidate Questionnaire

 3. If elected, how would you approach continuing to grow Los Verdes' membership and increasing member involvement in the organization?

-Over the last 4 years, LV has done a fantastic job growing based on word-of-mouth and by creating an amazing atmosphere in the supporters section.
-But as someone who sits in a different part of the stadium, I think there’s a ton of opportunity to reach those season-ticket holders and fans who aren’t in that section.
-Setting up booths outside games or at STH events to discuss what we’re about, increase our social media presence, or even just handing out song-sheets to other sections can help raise awareness of LV.
+Over the last 5 years, LV has done a fantastic job growing based on word-of-mouth and by creating an amazing atmosphere in the supporters section.
+But as someone who sits in a different part of the stadium every game day, I think there’s a ton of opportunity to reach those season-ticket holders and fans who aren’t in that section.
+This year, I've helped set up and staff events at STH events, podcast recordings, and independent soccer tournaments to discuss what LV is about with a new audience, and we should continue to try and take advantage of these opportunities when they come up.

 As far as involvement, one of my favorite parts of LV is how flat we are as an organization.
-As mentioned above, I was passionate about a project and was able to make that happen with the help of our SXI.
-I think we can do more to drive engagement by celebrating the work our volunteers do, encouraging new members to not be afraid to make suggestions, and by really supporting our members’ passions.
+If you know the story of merit badges, you'll know that I was passionate about a project and was able to make that happen with the help of our SXI, and that's true for any passion our members have.
+I think we can do more to drive engagement by celebrating the work our volunteers do, encouraging new members to not be afraid to make suggestions or jump into a project they aren't fully comfortable with, and by leaning into what our members are passionate about.
+Finally, I also think we need to be more comfortable asking when we need help.
+We saw amazing support from our community when we had issues this year, with tons of individuals with unique skills stepping up to support LV, but it wouldn't have happened without asking.

 4. If elected, how would you help ensure that Los Verdes continues to be an inclusive and respectful organization?

-That being said, Texas and the US are entering a period where a lot of our members are going to be facing additional challenges, and we have the unique opportunity to give them a voice.
-As an organization, we can continue to call out inequities we see using our social media presence and we can drive change through increased fundraising and volunteer activities.
+That being said, Texas and the US are currently in a period where a lot of our members are facing additional challenges, and we have the unique opportunity to give them a voice.
+As an organization, we can continue to call out inequities we see using our social media presence and we can drive change with communidad fundraising and volunteer activities.

 5. If elected, what is one change that you would make a priority?